Jessie Godderz: Other appearances

 Since appearing on both Big Brother 10 and Big Brother 11, Godderz has returned to the series for surprise visits.

 Godderz then returned as a part of the Pandora's Box twist.
 During Big Brother 12, he offered Head of Household Britney fitness advice after she opened the box.

 During Big Brother 13, Pandora's Box offered the HouseGuests a shopping spree with Tori Spelling.
 However, Rachel, the Head of Household, was locked inside Pandora's Box with Godderz for a shopping spree of "Mr. Pec-tacular" merchandise while the rest of the house earned the shopping spree with Spelling.

 He made another appearance on Big Brother 14 when Head of Household Ian opened Pandora's Box.
 As a result, Godderz came into the house as Secret Santa and replaced all of the HouseGuests' junk food with healthier food.

 He made another appearance on Big Brother 16 on a special Media Day episode of the series that aired exclusively on CBS.com.

 He made another appearance on Big Brother 17 to host the Veto Competition "Bowlerina."

 He made another appearance on Big Brother 18 to host the Luxury Competition "Dunk a Hunk."

 He made another appearance on Big Brother 19 as a member of the BB Revengers in the BB Movie Trailer.

 He made another appearance on Celebrity Big Brother during the dance number of the premiere episode as former houseguest Paul sang his introduction.

 He made another appearance on Big Brother 20 to host the Veto Competition named after him, "Space PECS."

 He made another appearance on Big Brother 21 with a Movie Poster cameo during the BB Comics Veto Competition.

+He made another appearance on Big Brother 27 as the Big Brother Shirtless Sherlock.

+He made another appearance also on Big Brother 27 as the masked Big Brother Mastermind who exacted revenge on all of the houseguests throughout the season for being unfairly targeted for eviction in Season 11.

+He appeared once again to host the week 3 HOH competition on Big Brother 28.